A Guide to Taking Kids to Their First NBA Game

 Entering & Admission

 Families often wonder whether they’ll need to buy a ticket or if there’s an age limit for their child to attend a game.
 Every NBA team and venue sets its own policies, so you’ll want to check out the rules for the venue you’ll be attending.
 Several teams and venues don’t require a ticket for children under two years of age as long as they sit on their guardian’s lap, and others have maximum height limits to qualify.
+Older kids will need their own ticket, though.
 We’ve compiled each NBA team’s child ticket policy below for easy reference.

 TeamStadiumChild Ticket Policy